legend80s/csv-cli/README.md

 # CSV CLi

-Transform csv file to json in Rust.
+Show CSV or Convert csv file to json in Rust.

 ## Usage